predibase/llm_distillation_playbook/README.md

 <p align="center" ><i>Loss curves for fine-tuned LLMs will all look like this, yet the qualitative differences between these checkpoints can be substantial.</i></p>

-### 12. Monitor your models in production and A/B test them with real users.
+### 12. Actually deploy and monitor your models in production.

 ***Summary:** While test sets provide a controlled environment for evaluation, the true test of your model’s effectiveness is how it performs with actual users and real-time inputs.
 Deploy your model and observe its performance in a real-world setting!*